mrstefangrimm/Parc/BuildVerificationTest-Specification.md

     - "Button press ignored." on the debug output
 1. Set the code C4=true and press the "A"-button
     - "Wrong PIN, remaining retries: 2" on the debug output
+    - Warn LED is "On" for 5 seconds
 1. Set the code C4=true, C3=true, C1=true and press the "A"-button
     - "Execute { UT }" on the debug output
 1. End of the test